d-nnis/dotfiles_old/README.md

 *From Middle English hous, hus, from Old English hūs (“dwelling, shelter, house”)* https://en.wiktionary.org/wiki/house

 ## Installation
-start zsh-shell
+. start zsh-shell
-run arrange
+. run arrange.sh # WIP

-start shell anew || $SHELL
+. start shell anew || $SHELL

+* tmux-plugins are installed once tmux gets started the first time

 ## The key navigation
 * An overview of regular and customized functions and key bindings which will grow and change from time to time.